Umbilical Cord Resources

 - The urine specimen was a screen only result and was not confirmed using an appropriate mass spectrometric method.
 The screen only urine result is a clinically valid result, however, without an appropriate mass spectrometric confirmation, the urine result has no value in a forensic proceeding.

 - Lastly, some placentas can prevent some compounds from reaching the fetus.
 There are documented cases of maternal ingestion without in utero exposure.

 Why was the mother’s urine positive and the umbilical cord negative?

-1. Different specimen types have varying thresholds for positivity.
-For example a single dose of methamphetamine 12 hours prior to collection is highly likely to produce a positive urine result however less likely to generate a positive result for a specimen type with a longer detection window such as umbilical cord, meconium or hair.
+There are several explanations for this.
+Different specimen types have varying thresholds for positivity.
+For example, a single dose of methamphetamine 12 hours prior to collection is highly likely to produce a positive urine result, however less likely to generate a positive result for a specimen type with a longer detection window such as umbilical cord, meconium or hair.